LookinLabs/GoBlitz/README.md

 **Note!** Replace `API_PATH` with the actual path of the application.
 By default it's `/api/v1/`

-## Managing environment variables

-Environment variables are managed via struct in [envConfig Model](./src/model/envConfig.go).

-You can add new environment variables in the struct and configure the defaults in [envConfig Configuration File](./src/config/envConfig.go).

 ## Getting Started

 1. Clone the repository